Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 In golang, everything is pretty much concurrency, and each of those threads always needs a set of its context.
 This context set is unique to it, it provides basic information: how long have I been running, what schedules or appointments do I have, what specific data do I contain...
-Imagine , it's like a container but a bit specific, this container contains the state of the running go routines. </br>
+Imagine , it'sBad like a container but a bit specific, this container contains the state of the running go routines. </br>

 Team golang has developed a packet base: context.
 It serves the problems given above, and it is the base of extended